 His trustee stepped in and he was committed to his chosen nursing home.
 The trust took care of all his financial and healthcare needs.
 John’s future was secure, albeit bleak because of the dementia, thanks to the standby trust.
 After his death some time later, the remaining assets in John’s trust were transferred to his desired charity.
 The job of the trustee and the trust was complete.

 John did the right thing for himself by setting up a standby trust well before his personal difficulties set in.
 Everything worked out in the end.
 It should be noted that a standby trust is set up like a living trust except that a standby trust just needs to be nominally funded.
 A standby living trust is dormant after inception.

 In a living trust, the trustee has active duties in, for example, managing properties in the trust, collecting rent, accounting for and distributing income to beneficiaries.
 For a standby trust, on the other hand, the activation of administration of the trust is dictated by the settlor during his lifetime, or by default in the event of his death or mental incapacity, as in John’s case.

 The standby trust is a more affordable trust structure compared to a living trust.
 The costs largely only involve establishment fees.
 Annual administration fees are minimal as long as the trust remains dormant.
 The idea of having a trustee administer a person’s assets when he is mentally and/or physically unable to do so himself is the key attraction of standby trusts.

 We saw this in our example of John.
 Furthermore, if John had a wife and children, he could have named his loved ones as beneficiaries in any asset distribution, in addition to ensuring that his own care was adequately funded.
 END

-In the next blog post, we assess the usefulness of setting up an insurance trust for your family.
+In the next blog post, we assess the usefulness of setting up a trust for your family.